RMerl/asuswrt-merlin/README-merlin.txt

    - Wireless client IP and hostname on the Wireless Log page
    - Wifi icon reports the state of both radios
    - Display the Ethernet port states
-   - The various MAC/IP selection pulldowns will also display hostnames when possible instead of just NetBIOS names
    - Wireless site survey

-A few features that first debuted in Asuswrt-Merlin have since been integrated/enabled in the official firmware:
+A few features that first appeared in Asuswrt-Merlin have since been integrated/enabled/re-implemented in the official firmware:

 - 64K NVRAM for the RT-N66U
 - HTTPS webui